ProfessorXcommunity/CabBookingApplication/README.md

-# Cab Booking App
+# Car Booking App

 ## Overview
-The **Cab Booking App** is a backend application designed for ride-hailing services.
+The **Car Booking App** is a backend application designed for ride-hailing services.
 It is built with **Spring Boot** and integrates **OSRM (Open Source Routing Machine)** for efficient route calculations.
 The app provides a robust authentication and authorization mechanism, ride management, driver onboarding, and a strategy-based system for payments and driver selection.

 ## Tech Stack
 - **Backend**: Spring Boot, Hibernate, JPA